BRPD looking for hit-and-run driver involved in motorcyclist's death

 BATON ROUGE - Police are looking for a driver involved in a crash that killed a motorcyclist earlier this month.

 According to Baton Rouge Police, the crash happened around 1 a.m.
 May 6 on Greenwell Springs Road near North Sherwood Forest Drive.
-Friends and family identified the victim as Alfred Odds,34.
+Friends and family identified the victim as Alfred Odds, 34.

 Investigators believe the car struck Odds' motorcycle head-on and then fled the scene heading westbound.
 The vehicle involved was believed to be a 2013-2018, dark-colored Ford Taurus with damage to its front end.